port-labs/port-docs/docs/software-catalog/scorecard/tutorial.md

 To update a scorecard you can use 2 different URLs:

-1. You can also update a single Scorecard using the url `https://api.getport.io/v1/{blueprint_identifier}/scorecards/{scorecard_identifier}`.
+1. Update a single Scorecard using the URL `https://api.getport.io/v1/{blueprint_identifier}/scorecards/{scorecard_identifier}`.
 The request body will be the full Scorecard + the wanted changed values
 2. Make a PUT request to the URL `https://api.getport.io/v1/{blueprint_identifier}/scorecards`. to multiple scorecards at once

 The request body will include the existing body of the Scorecard, after the desired updates to the existing Scorecard have been applied.